manijosev/sciprog_24/README.md

 ## Introduction
 Repository to Store Sciporg weekly assignments, part of the Scientific Programming course 24/25 - ACM40660

-The code is in using C language.
+The code written using C Programming language.

 ## Codeowners
 Maintained by Mani Jose